-- 1. Grid ordering may vary over the course of an event. - a.
-Qualifying Session - (i) After the end of the qualifying sessions, the driver with the fastest single lap time will assume the pole position. - (ii) The remaining grid positions will be assigned in ascending time sequence using the drivers' single fastest lap times recorded in the qualifying session.
+- Grid ordering may vary over the course of an event. - Qualifying Session - After the end of the qualifying sessions, the driver with the fastest single lap time will assume the pole position. - (ii) The remaining grid positions will be assigned in ascending time sequence using the drivers' single fastest lap times recorded in the qualifying session.